FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/diagi_diagnostic_codes.md

 FILE - Error setting the pointer to a resynchronization point in the file: the restart point requested by the partner is incorrect.

-This can occur when the synchronized points are not flushed from the catalog (if the CFTCAT's `updat `parameter is greater than 1, the UCONFcft.server.catalog.sync.enable is set to No, or both of these are true) due to an unexpected event such as a process, system, or disk crash.
+This can occur when the synchronized points are not flushed from the catalog (if the CFTCAT's `updat `parameter is greater than 1, the UCONF`cft.server.catalog.sync.enable` is set to `No`, or both of these are true) due to an unexpected event such as a process, system, or disk crash.

 **Consequence:**